wjwwen/timeseries/timeseries_class.md

 - **s** = lag
 - **c** = constant
 - **Autocorrelations (acf)** = autocovariance normalised (by dividing by the variance)
-- **White noise** = each observtion uncorrelated with all other values in the sequence
+- **White noise** = each observation uncorrelated with all other values in the sequence
 - **MA model** = linear combinaton of white noise processes
 - **Partial Autocorrelation (pacf)** = direct connections between yt and yt-s for s <= p